 , better known as the creator of the online cartoon, ““, may quite possibly have pulled off the greatest feat of crowdsourcing in recent memory.
 After hearing that Nikola Tesla’s derelict old Wardenclyffe laboratory in New York was in danger of of being sold or knocked down, the cartoonist made a plea to the internet community to raise funds to purchase the $1.6 million parcel.
 Within the first 6 hours, The Oatmeal had raised a quarter of a million dollars, and the figure is steadily rising.

-For those who have never heard of the brilliant Nikola Tesla, we refer you to the Oatmeal’s informative cartoon, “Why Nikola Tesla was the greatest geek who ever lived” for a little background.
+For those who have never heard of the brilliant Nikola Tesla, we refer you to the Oatmeal’s informative cartoon, for a little background.
 Tesla’s Wardenclyffe lab, built for the Chicago World’s Fair in 1893 to generate electricity from Niagra Falls, has been in a state of disrepair for decades with windows boarded, surrounded by barbed wire, weeds, and signs that warn trespassers (usually Tesla fanatics) to stay out.

 Lead photo from Wikipedia